-At Duo Bank of Canada (formerly Walmart Canada Bank), we value your business and have a complaints procedure that will help us to quickly and effectively resolve any complaints you may have.
+At Duo Bank of Canada, we value your business and have a complaints procedure that will help us to quickly and effectively resolve any complaints you may have.
 The following procedure outlines the steps you are encouraged to take when you wish to make a complaint:

 Step 1: Customer Care Centre

 Often, we can resolve the issue at our Customer Care Centre.
 You can reach one of our Customer Care representatives by telephone or mail.
-Resolving the issue will be easier if you have all relevant documentation.
+Resolving the issue will be easier by telephone if you have all relevant documentation with you when placing the call.
 Please note the name of the person you speak to for future reference, in case you wish to follow up on the discussion.

 For Walmart Rewards Mastercard Customers

 Walmart Rewards Mastercard

 For First National Home Equity Secured Mastercard Customers